Fletcher Loyer: Clarkston years (2018–2020)

-Homestead years (2020–22)
+Homestead years (2020–2022)

-Loyer's mother, Kate, is from Indiana (she had been a student athlete at McCutcheon High School).
+Loyer's mother, Kate, is from Indiana (she had been a student-athlete at McCutcheon High School).
 Loyer's had relatives in the Fort Wayne area, including many cousins and an aunt who was a volleyball coach at Concordia Lutheran High School.
-His family moved to Fort Wayne, Indiana after his sophomore year and by July 3, 2020, he enrolled at Homestead High School, the same high school as former Boilermaker, Caleb Swanigan.
-At Homestead, which had won the 2015 Indiana Class 4A state championship, he would join a team with class of 2021 Illinois Fighting Illini men's basketball recruit, shooting guard Luke Goode.
+His family moved to Fort Wayne, Indiana after his sophomore year and by July 3, 2020, he enrolled at Homestead High School, At Homestead, which had won the 2015 Indiana Class 4A state championship, he would join a team with class of 2021 Illinois Fighting Illini men's basketball recruit, shooting guard Luke Goode.
 Loyer switched from shooting guard to point guard when he moved.
-On November 23, 2020, Loyer committed to Purdue over a field of offers that included Michigan, Missouri, Nebraska, Notre Dame and Utah, At the time he was rated a three-star recruit and ranked 140th in the National class of 2022.
+On November 23, 2020, Loyer committed to Purdue over a field of offers that included Michigan, Missouri, Nebraska, Notre Dame and Utah.
+At the time, he was rated a three-star recruit and ranked 140th in the National class of 2022.
 He was later rated a four-star recruit.
 On December 29, 2020, Loyer posted a Homestead High School single-game scoring record with 50 points against Marion High School.
-After winning their first 25 games, top-ranked Homestead lost 60–49 in the regional semifinals to Carmel High School, the number 2 ranked team in the state, on March 13, 2023.
-Loyer had a game high 26 points, including 6 points that cut the deficit to 50–49 with 1:26 remaining.
+After winning their first 25 games, top-ranked Homestead lost 60–49 in the regional semifinals to Carmel High School, the number 2 ranked team in the state, on March 13, 2021.
+Loyer had a game high 26 points.
 He averaged 24.4 points, 4.5 assists, and 4.9 rebounds per game during his junior season.